Preparation of the Annual Security Report

 As required by law, EPD determines which crime classification to assign to a reported incident by using the definitions of crimes found in the Federal Bureau of Investigation’s Uniform Crime Reporting Guidelines (UCR).
 Emory also maintains a working list of Clery Crime definitions on its website.
 EPD also makes the determination as to whether or not a particular crime can be classified as a “hate crime” by using the UCR’s definition of that term.
 For Clery statistical purposes, EPD uses the following categories of bias to determine if a crime is a hate crime: race bias, gender bias, religion bias, sexual orientation bias, gender identity bias, ethnicity bias, national origin bias, and disability bias.

 The statistics and any additions or changes to policy or informational statements are compiled into a draft Report by the EPD and Emory Public Safety, with assistance from the Office of Compliance.
 The Assistant Vice President for Public Safety serves as the Campus Security Survey Administrator and submits the annual Report to the Department of Education.
-The Vice President of Communications Office notifies all students and employees by email of the posting of the Report on the Internet.
+The Office of the Senior Vice President of Communications and External Affairs notifies all students and employees by email of the posting of the Report on the Internet.